Flat Fee Landlord

 Winter: Manageable with the Right Approach

-November through January is the slowest period for residential rentals across all our markets.
+November through January is the slowest period for residential rentals across every market we operate in.
 The pool of active renters shrinks significantly.
 Families are particularly reluctant to move mid-school year.
 Professional and corporate tenants are the most active segment during this period.

 The right approach for winter listings: price at or slightly below summer comparables to compensate for the smaller applicant pool, position the listing to appeal to professional (non-family) tenants, and recognize that a well-managed winter placement is better than a vacant property waiting for spring.